 - The FromFilename plugin adds the ability to guess tags from the filenames.
 Use this plugin if your tracks have useful names (like “03 Call Me Maybe.mp3”) but their tags don’t reflect that.

-Currently, MP3, AAC, FLAC, ALAC, Ogg Vorbis, Monkey’s Audio, WavPack, Musepack, Windows Media, and Opus files are supported.
+Currently, MP3, AAC, FLAC, ALAC, Ogg Vorbis, Monkey’s Audio, WavPack, Musepack, Windows Media, Opus, and AIFF files are supported.
 (Do you use some other format?
 Please file a feature request!)

 Now that that’s out of the way, let’s tag some music.

-- beet import -q: quiet mode.
+beet import -q: quiet mode.
 Never prompt for input and, instead, conservatively skip any albums that need your opinion.
-The -ql combination is recommended.
+The

 So you import an album into your beets library.
 It goes like this: